 Unique Urban Gardens

 While this idea may be a bit of a stretch for most of you reading this post, I think the idea of using unused backyards for vegetable gardening is a fabulous one.
-While I don’t personally want to make a business out of it like Stone suggests, I would like an extra yard or two to grow my pumpkins and squash.
+Though I don’t personally want to make a business out of it as Stone suggests, I would like an extra yard or two to grow my pumpkins and squash.

 Lots of cities have edible wild plants growing by neighbouring lakes, rivers, or park areas.
 Now you can be the one to point out (and eat!) the wild strawberries.